Treforest

-Treforest (Trefforest) is a village in the south-east of Pontypridd, in the county borough of Rhondda Cynon Taf, Wales.
+Treforest (Trefforest) is a village in the south-east of Pontypridd, in the county borough of Rhondda Cynon Taf in South Wales.
 It is situated in the Treforest electoral ward, along with the village of Glyntaff (or Glyn-Taf).
 It is part of the Pontypridd Town community.
 Treforest runs along the west bank of the River Taff (Afon Taf), while Glyntaff runs along its east bank.

 Treforest extends from immediately south-east of Ynysangharad Park, where the A4058 link from the A470 joins the A473 Broadway (south of the adjoining wards of Graig and Trallwn), all the way to join the Tonteg ward in the south (part of the community of Llantwit Fardre).